ibm-cloud-docs/CDN/faqs.md

 For HTTP and SAN Certificate based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.
 For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed.

 **Note**: It may take up to 15-30 minutes for the update to become active.
 Check with your DNS provider to obtain an accurate time estimate.

+## How do I add a CNAME record for my CDN domain in DNS?

+In your DNS configuration page for your CDN domain, you can create a CNAME record with CDN Domain name as the Host and the IBM CNAME you used to configure the CDN, as the CNAME.
+The IBM CNAME ends with `cdnedge.bluemix.net`.

 A typical CNAME record would look like the following on the DNS configuration page: